reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 **You can think of dispatching actions as "triggering an event"** in the application.
 It means that an event happened and we want the store to know about it.
 Reducers act like event listeners and update the state when they hear about an action they are interested in.

-It is common practice to call action creators to dispatch the right action.
+It is common practice to call action creators to dispatch the right action:

 ```js
 const increment = () => {